 There are a variety of ways that you can get involved and support Hutt Valley High School.

 The school welcomes financial support for students, whether to support outstanding students, students in need or to address areas where government funding is insufficient to meet the school’s goals and aspirations.
-You are able to make a general donation here or click on the individual hyperlinks below for specific campaigns.
-Please mention in the comments section what your donation and support is for.
+You can make a general donation or you can mention in the comment box if you’d like to donation to a support a specific area.

 Volunteering as a Reader/Writer